Right to speak up

 The people with intellectual disability in this video ask for supporters and other people in their lives to be patient and slow down when listening and communicating.
 They talk about how important is to take the time to get to know the person first, because everybody is different.

-that way inclusive it’s a big word.
-Support people they should learn to slow down and be patient.
+That word, inclusive, it’s a big word.
+Support people… they should learn to slow down and be patient.
 Take time to listen.
 Let them speak.

 It’s about going to a job that you love.
 That you love, and you want to make a difference in that person’s life with a disability.